- 15% of Final Mark

 - Where should we go from here?

-- Complete one statement from each member (use Student 1, Student 2, etc. instead of your names), and each statement between 200 to 250 words (does not contribute to overall word count).
+- Complete one statement from each member (use Student 1, Student 2, etc. instead of your names), and each statement should be roughly 250 words in length (does not contribute to overall word count).